kluctl/kluctl/docs/reference/templating/variable-sources.md

 ### awsSecretsManager
 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) integration.
 Loads a variables YAML from an AWS Secrets Manager secret.
 The secret can either be specified via an ARN or via a secretName and region combination.
-An AWS config profile can also be specified (which must exist while sealing).
+An existing AWS config profile can also be specified.

 The secrets stored in AWS Secrets manager must contain a valid yaml or json file.